hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

 ## Contributing a new blog
 You can create a new blog directly from the **Contents** tab or by navigating to the **Workflow** tab.
 Here's how you can create a new blog directly from the **Contents** tab.

+>**IMPORTANT NOTE about Social Card creation for the promotion of your blog post:** Every blog post *should* (if at all possible) have an image associated with it that can be used to promote the post on social media placed as either as Thumbnail image or as the 1st image in the post.
+Therefore, the image which tells the best story about what the blog post is about should either be inserted as a Thumbnail image or be the first in the post.
+Twitter and LinkedIn will automatically pulls the Thumbnail image if it exists, or the first image of the post (if a Thunmbnail image is not added to the post) and the first sentence from the post when creating social card for the blog post.

 1. From the **Contents** tab, select the **Blog** section in the Collections tab, and click the **New Blog** button.
 This opens the editor.

 <center><img src="media/guide-blog-Contents-new-post.png" width="800" height="497"></center>